Installation

 In order for catalyst2 to find paraview library, the following envronment variables should be set at runtime:

-export CATALYST_IMPLEMENTATION_NAME=paraview
+export CATALYST_IMPLEMENTATION_PATHS=$LOCATION/paraview-5.11.0/install/lib/catalystexport CATALYST_IMPLEMENTATION_NAME=paraview

 Note